 Does your child with autism resort to crying, screaming, clamping their mouth shut, or turning their head sideways during brushing?
 Do you constantly face this daily struggle with your child?
 If yes, read on, as here are some ideas to make this task more easier for your child and yourself.

-It helps . . . → Read More: Brushing ideas for a child with Autism
+It helps when . . . → Read More: Brushing ideas for a child with Autism

 Some children with autism like to chew on clothes, paper or anything that they can get their hands on easily.
 Does your child do that?
 Here’s more about why children with autism chew excessively and what you can do about it. . . . → Read More: How to Decrease Chewing in Children with Autism: